jupyter-book/jupyter-book/docs/advanced/advanced.md

 ```

 (raw-html-in-markdown)=
-## Use raw HTML in markdown
+## Use raw HTML in Markdown

-Jupyter Notebook markdown allows you to use raw HTML in markdown cells.
+Jupyter Notebook Markdown allows you to use raw HTML in Markdown cells.
 This is discouraged in most cases,
 because it will usually just be passed through the build process as raw text, and so will not be subject to processes like: